alexpalade/grid-of-greed/README.md

 # Grid of Greed

-A game for two (human) players.
+A game for 2 human players.
-Capture all your opponents squares on the grid.
+Capture your opponents' squares.
-The more squares you get, the faster you can capture.
+The more you get, the faster you can capture.

 Sorry about the lack of an AI, I ran out of time!